Accenture/mercury-composable/guides/APPENDIX-III.md

 If content length is not given, the response body would arrive as a stream.

 Your application should check if the HTTP response header "stream" exists.
-Its value is the input "stream ID".
+Its value is the input "streamId".

 For simplicity and readability, we recommend using the PostOffice's "request" API to read the input byte-array stream.